enso-org/enso/docs/runtime/builtin-base-methods.md

 # Builtin Base Methods
-While we strive to implement most of the Enso standard library in Enso itself, it is necessary for certain methods, particularly ones involving operations out of reach for the standard language semantics or primitive system calls, to be implemented in Java.
+While we strive to implement most of the Enso standard library in Enso itself, it is necessary for certain methods, particularly ones involving operations out of reach for the standard language semantics, or primitive system calls, to be implemented in Java.

 To facilitate this process, we have created an annotation-based DSL for easier